lachlan-ibm/pyivia/docs/index.rst

 Architecture
 ------------
-pyISVA is broken into six modules which are responsible for configuring specific aspects of an appliance.
-The base, appliance and docker modules are responsible for system configuration such as SSL databases, date/time settings, and log collation.
+pyISVA is broken into five modules which are responsible for configuring specific features of an deployment.
+These modules are versione and should be created using the provided factory methods.
+The factory does basic discovery on the appliance to determine the release version and deploymetn model being used.

-The WebSEAL, AAC and Federation modules are responsible for configuring their respective API.
+The system settings and analysis/diagnostics features are used to set up system wide featurs such as SSL databases and log forwarding.The WebSEAL, Access Control and Federation modules are responsible for configuring their respective API.

+Changes are published using the ``system.restartshutdown`` module, which is capable of pubishing changes for both Container and Appliance deployment architectures.
+Note for Container architectures pyISVA is NOT capable of managing the runtime containers.

 .. automodule:: pyisva